 Intensive seminar that provides a culminating review of the student’s developing strategies, experiences and understandings related to the integration of Christianity and psychology.
 Occurs during the last term of coursework prior to the internship.
+Pass/No Pass.

 For those who participate in a faculty member’s research team.
 Actively contribute to faculty research projects in a manner negotiated with a specific faculty member.
 Wide ranges of research activities are possible, such as: literature reviews, development of questionnaires, data collection, statistical analysis, writing and presentation.
 Prerequisite: Instructor approval.
 (Note: Only a total of three credits from this sequence may count towards satisfaction of the elective requirement.)
+Pass/No Pass.

 In this exploding age of information, it is the objective of the library faculty to prepare graduates to be on the cutting edge of information technology.
-Information literacy is the ability to effectively access information for problem solving and decision making; thus, the knowledge and abilities you glean from this course will open doors to lifelong learning.
+Information literacy is the ability to effectively access information for problem solving and decision-making; thus, the knowledge and abilities you glean from this course will open doors to lifelong learning.
 It is imperative for graduate study research.
 Since the information learned in this course is a vital foundation for all other coursework, its completion is required within the first semester of study.
-The course takes approximately 10 hours to complete.
+The course takes approximately ten hours to complete.

-Interview Dates for Fall 2017 Admission:
+Interview Dates for Fall 2019 Admission:

 Psy.D. applicants must: